CMU-SAFARI/SneakySnake/Datasets/README.md

 ## Long sequence pairs (10Kbp and 100Kbp long)
-We use [https://github.com/pfaucon/PBSIM-PacBio-Simulator][PBSIM] to simulate long sequence pairs.
+We use [PBSIM](https://github.com/pfaucon/PBSIM-PacBio-Simulator) to simulate long sequence pairs.
 This simulator already provides read-ref pairs; a simulated read along with its original segment on the reference genome.
-We use the [https://www.ncbi.nlm.nih.gov/nuccore/NC_000001.1][first chromosome of Human genome] as PBSIM's reference gneome.
+We use the [first chromosome of Human genome](https://www.ncbi.nlm.nih.gov/nuccore/NC_000001.1) as PBSIM's reference gneome.
 We use the following command lines to generate the two datasets using the default error count and distribution.

 ```
 /PBSIM-PacBio-Simulator/src/pbsim --data-type CLR --depth 30 --prefix LongSequences_10K_PBSIM --length-max 10000 --length-min 10000 --model_qc /PBSIM-PacBio-Simulator/data/model_qc_clr --length-mean 10000 NC_000001_11_Chromosome1.fasta